 The parents said the forest dwellers did not see any soldiers looking for the girls.
 And a state senator said that every time he gave the military information from people who had caught sight of the girls, the insurgents moved camp.

 The military denied any collusion with the extremists and said it had been pursuing every lead.
-On May 1, it handed over responsibility for all information about the girls to Borno state officials.

 For two weeks, Jonathan did not discuss the abducted girls in public.
 In his Easter Day message, he said only that his thoughts were with the families of those killed by insurgents and the dozens wounded by the Abuja bombing.

 Last week, angry Nigerian women, including at least two mothers of abducted girls, took to the streets in Abuja to protest the government's failure to rescue the girls.
 Jonathan did not meet with them.
 Instead, he cancelled the weekly executive council meeting to offer condolences to his vice president, whose brother had died in a car crash.

 His wife, Patience Jonathan, that night called a meeting to "investigate" what happened at Chibok, and said the kidnappings were engineered to hurt the name of her husband and his government.
 She accused the leader of the protests of being a Boko Haram member, detained her and released her after several hours.

 Finally, at a Labor Day rally, Jonathan made a public pronouncement that "the cruel abduction of some innocent girls, our future mothers and leaders, in a very horrific and despicable situation in Borno state, is quite regrettable."
 He pledged, "We must find our girls."